3191110276/intro-to-kubernetes/3_Basic_K8S_App/README.md

 kubectl exec hello-cisco ps aux
 ```

+Now, it's time for you to apply this yourself with the following two challenges.

 ![Challenge 1](img/challenge1.png?raw=true "Challenge 1")
 [Click here for the solution](./solution/challenge1/README.md "Click here for the solution")